HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Brisket Defined

-According to the USDA Institutional Meat Purchasing Standard (IMPS), a beef brisket as it's cut from a side of beef "includes the anterior end of the sternum bones, the deep pectoral, and the supraspinatus muscle.
-Evidence of the cartilaginous juncture of the 1st rib and the sternum and the cross section of 4 rib bones shall be present."
-You'll never find this bone-in brisket at the supermarket.
+According to the USDA Institutional Meat Purchasing Standard (IMPS), a beef brisket as it’s cut from a side of beef “includes the anterior end of the sternum bones, the deep pectoral, and the supraspinatus muscle.
+Evidence of the cartilaginous juncture of the 1st rib and the sternum and the cross section of 4 rib bones shall be present.”
+You’ll never find this bone-in brisket in the meat department of a U.S. supermarket.

-The whole brisket you'll buy for barbecue is what the IMPS calls "beef brisket, deckle-off, boneless."
-The IMPS defines it as follows: "All bones and cartilage shall be removed.
+The whole brisket you’ll buy for barbecue is what the IMPS calls “120 Beef Brisket, Deckle-Off, Boneless.”
+The IMPS defines it as follows: “All bones and cartilage shall be removed.
 The deckle (hard fat and intercostal meat on the inside surface) shall be removed at the natural seam exposing the lean surface of the deep pectoral muscle.
-The inside lean surface shall be trimmed practically free of fat."
-The word "intercostal" refers to meat between the rib bones.
+The inside lean surface shall be trimmed practically free of fat.”
+The word “intercostal” refers to meat between the rib bones.

-The deep pectoral muscle (the "inside lean surface") is commonly referred to as the brisket flat, while the supraspinatus muscle is commonly known as the brisket point.
+The deep pectoral muscle (the “inside lean surface”) is known as the pectoralis profundi but is more commonly referred to as the brisket flat.
+The supraspinatus muscle is known as the pectoralis superficialis but is more commonly referred to as the brisket point.

 The point is a lump of meat that partially overlaps one end of the flat.
 It is quite fatty on its surface as well as within the meat.
 It also contains a lot of connective tissue between the meat fibers.
-It can be sliced, but its loose texture after cooking makes it a better choice for chopped brisket sandwiches.
+It can be sliced, but its loose texture after cooking makes it a better choice for chopped brisket sandwiches or burnt ends.

 The flat and point are separated by a very thick vein of fat running between them.
 This fat extends over the entire surface of the flat, becoming thinner at the end opposite the point.
 This layer of fat is sometimes referred to as the "fat cap".
 Thick fat may also wrap around one edge of the brisket flat, especially near the point.